crimsen/PasswordSafe/Readme.md

 2.   switch into scripts directory
 3.   execute
      ```
-     linux-installer.sh
+     ./linux-installer.sh --install
      ```
 4. For help use
      ```
-     linuxinstaller.sh --usage
+     ./linux-installer.sh --usage
      ```

 ### Manual installation

 #### Dependencies

-* python 2.7
+* python
 * gnupg
 * python-gnupg
 * tk
 * python-tk
+* python-enum34 (when using python2)

 ##### Archlinux:

-	you need to have python2.7 installed as wenn as tk and python2.7-gnupg (available in aur)
+	you need python-gnupg (available in aur)

 ##### Other: